Interactive demos

 This demo illustrates Algorithms for Weak Optimal Transport with an Application to Economics (Paty, Choné and Kramarz, 2022).
 The economic question is: who works for whom, and what does the matching reveal about workers' skills and firms' technologies?

 Classical optimal transport treats production as pairwise: a firm of type \(x\) hiring a worker of type \(y\) produces \(F(x,y)\).
-Weak optimal transport lets the production of a firm depend on the whole group of workers it hires, written as a distribution \(\pi_x\).
+Weak optimal transport instead lets the production of a firm depend on the whole group of workers it hires, written as a distribution \(\pi_x\).
 In barycentric WOT, only the average skill of that group matters.
-In WOTUK, the kernel is unnormalized, so a firm's size is also chosen by the model instead of being fixed in advance.
+In WOTUK, that per-firm kernel \(\pi_x\) is no longer required to sum to one, so a firm's size (its total mass) is also chosen by the model instead of being fixed in advance.
+The four buttons in the demo walk through these in turn.

 Let \(\mu\) be the distribution of firm types, \(\nu\) the distribution of worker types, and \(\Pi(\mu,\nu)\) the set of matchings whose two marginals are fixed.
 Classical optimal transport chooses the matching \(\pi\) that maximizes total production: